ds-turner/intervals/README.md

   pat_id,
   .gap = 1
   )
-# remove the parts of the monthly dosing periods that overlap with the daily and weelky dosing intervals
+# remove the parts of the monthly dosing periods that overlap with the daily and weekly dosing intervals
 trt_list$monthly <- trm_ints(
   trt_list$monthly,
   rbind(trt_list$daily, trt_list$weekly),